tanteckfang/tp/docs/UserGuide.md

 ### Saving the data

-NUSCoursemates data is saved in the hard disk automatically after any command that changes the data.
+NUSCoursemates data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 [Back to Table of Contents](#table-of-contents)

 ### Editing the data file

-NUSCoursemates data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+NUSCoursemates data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="block" class="alert alert-warning">